LEAD Local

 LEAD Local: Elevate

-EAD Local: Engage
+LEAD Local: Engage

 Niambi Clay, Executive Director, Equity, Social Justice, and Inclusion at the San Mateo County Office of Education, Kate Hiester, Peninsula Regional Director of Fresh Lifelines for Youth (FLY), and Amanda Anthony, Program Director at the Renaissance Entrepreneurship Center ride the bus with their classmates on Intelligent Urbanism Learning Day field trip.